 Exceptions to the 600-level requirement must be approved in advance by the Director of Graduate Studies.
 English graduate students are blocked from enrolling in 500-level English courses (except for the Old English sequence, ENG 528/529/530) until the Graduate Coordinator receives approval from the Director of Graduate Studies.
 Instructors of 500-level courses must provide an adequate graduate 'differential' for permission to be granted: additional readings and writing/research assignments for the graduate students in the course.
-Students should email professors of 500-level courses they wish to take to learn about what additional readings and writing/research assignments the course will include.
+Students should email professors of 500-level courses they wish to take to learn about what additional readings/research assignments for graduate students equivalent to what would be required in a 600-level seminar.
 A Permission to take 500-level course form must be on record with the Graduate Coordinator.